JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part2.md

 )
 ```

-> Note: our model performs a little bit better on unseen data with *best_estimator_* over hold-out (0.0005), but remember this is only to finish de flow.
+> Note: our model performs a little bit better on unseen data with *best_estimator_* over hold-out (0.0005), but remember this is only to finish the flow.

 We code a method that returns metrics which we want to evaluate.
 Remember: If we modularize, we will also use it with other models! [print_metrics](https://github.com/JonathanLoscalzo/pump-it-up_data-mining-the-water/blob/master/pumpitup/notebooks/utils.py)